prashanthm07/prashanthm07/README.md

 - 🌱 I’m currently learning how machines learn.
 - 👯 I’m looking to collaborate to work on Computer Vision projects.

-- 📌Looking for something else?

-  Well, never mind.
-If you name something that I've never heard of or learned before, I'm certainly gonna learn it and deliver the best results -:)

 - 💬 I'm ready for any discussion related to "How machines learn?"
 Let's connect and discuss.
 <!--
 **mangipudiprashanth7/mangipudiprashanth7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.